Cathode ray tube: Convergence and purity in color CRTs

 On some CRTs, additional fixed adjustable magnets are added for dynamic convergence or dynamic purity at specific points on the screen, typically near the corners or edges.
 Further adjustment of dynamic convergence and purity typically cannot be done passively, but requires active compensation circuits, one to correct convergence horizontally and another to correct it vertically.
-The deflection yoke contains convergence coils, a set of two per color, wound on the same core, to which the convergence signals are applied.
+In this case the deflection yoke contains convergence coils, a set of two per color, wound on the same core, to which the convergence signals are applied.
 That means 6 convergence coils in groups of 3, with 2 coils per group, with one coil for horizontal convergence correction and another for vertical convergence correction, with each group sharing a core.
 The groups are separated 120° from one another.
 Dynamic convergence is necessary because the front of the CRT and the shadow mask are not spherical, compensating for electron beam defocusing and astigmatism.
 The fact that the CRT screen is not spherical leads to geometry problems which may be corrected using a circuit.
 The signals used for convergence are parabolic waveforms derived from three signals coming from a vertical output circuit.
 The parabolic signal is fed into the convergence coils, while the other two are sawtooth signals that, when mixed with the parabolic signals, create the necessary signal for convergence.
 A resistor and diode are used to lock the convergence signal to the center of the screen to prevent it from being affected by the static convergence.
 The horizontal and vertical convergence circuits are similar.
 Each circuit has two resonators, one usually tuned to 15,625 Hz and the other to 31,250 Hz, which set the frequency of the signal sent to the convergence coils.
 Dynamic convergence may be accomplished using electrostatic quadrupole fields in the electron gun.
 Dynamic convergence means that the electron beam does not travel in a perfectly straight line between the deflection coils and the screen, since the convergence coils cause it to become curved to conform to the screen.

 The convergence signal may instead be a sawtooth signal with a slight sine wave appearance, the sine wave part is created using a capacitor in series with each deflection coil.
 In this case, the convergence signal is used to drive the deflection coils.
 The sine wave part of the signal causes the electron beam to move more slowly near the edges of the screen.
 The capacitors used to create the convergence signal are known as the s-capacitors.
 This type of convergence is necessary due to the high deflection angles and flat screens of many CRT computer monitors.
 The value of the s-capacitors must be chosen based on the scan rate of the CRT, so multi-syncing monitors must have different sets of s-capacitors, one for each refresh rate.